Trump Hits China on Trade Ahead of Xi Meeting

 “On the trade front, we have serious concerns…This isn’t a sit-around patty cake kind of conversation,” White House spokesperson Sean Spicer said Friday.

-Asked about the upcoming talks between the two leaders, Ross said, “The United States is about the last protectionist of the major countries and China is one of the most protectionist.
+Asked about the upcoming talks between the two leaders, Ross said, “The United States is about the least protectionist of the major countries and China is one of the most protectionist.
 There’s an inherent clash between those two.”

 Trump himself called out China on Thursday for trade imbalances and U.S. job losses just minutes before the order was announced.